Gregoor/emweb/README.md

 const cleanup = postResizeChanges();
 // call cleanup() to stop sending resize messages

-// this makes it straightforward to register within a React component useEffect(postResizeChanges, []);
+// this makes it straightforward to register e.g. within a React component useEffect(postResizeChanges, []);
 ```